VisualDudek/python-master/structural_pattern_matching/REDME.md

 - Capture pattern defines its own local variable, which means that the captured name will continiue to live outside your match block
 - (!) plain capture pattern will make the subsequent case clauses unreachable bc. it matches the subject unconditionally
 - Capture patterns are the cornerstone of **destructuting**.
 You'll often use them as subpatterns to extract piece of information from complex objects that you want to decompose.
 (018)
+- (?) unlike mapping pattern, when using class pattern with capture pattern you need to specify all attribs.
 - you can parse iterable using **Sequence Pattern** (019)
 - to catch empyt sequence use empty brackets `[]` or `()` (019)
 - **Sequence Pattern** do support only smal subset of Python sequences: `tuple()` `list()` `range()` `memoryview()` `array.array()` `collections.deque()` `collections.nametuple()` user-defined derivatives of `Sequence` and `MutableSequence` abc.